 1. The Questioner: This lead will ask you for a lot of free financial advice, but is not likely to take advantage of your paid services.
-You can recognize this one because, by the second phone call, you've fielded a lot of questions, but have no meeting set up to begin the process.
+You can recognize this one because, by the second conversation, you've fielded a lot of questions, but have no meeting set up to begin the process.
 Stay clear of this freebie!

 2. The Jerry Maguire: This lead will have you saying "Help me, help you" more times than you want.
 After a while, you'll end up realizing that this person won't take your advice because they probably don't know what they want and aren't willing to make a choice of how to invest or manage their finances.
 Avoid running around in circles and just run away!